Kee MacFarlane

 Kathleen 'Kee' MacFarlane (born 1947) is an American social worker known for involvement in the high-profile McMartin preschool trial in the 1980s.
 She was the Director of Children's Institute International.
 She developed the concept of the anatomically correct doll for children to use during interviews concerning abuse and played a significant role in the McMartin trial.
 MacFarlane has been criticized for her methods of interrogating small children.
-Charges against the defendants eventually were dropped.
+Charges against the defendants were eventually dropped.

 Professional training

 She received a bachelor's degree in fine arts at Denison University in Ohio and later received her master's degree in social work.
 After graduation, MacFarlane became a lobbyist for the National Organization for Women and grant evaluator for the National Center for Child Abuse and Neglect, later becoming the Director of Children's Institute International (CII).
-In the time leading up to the McMartin preschool trial, MacFarlane described herself as a psychotherapist but lacked any professional licenses.
+Prior to the McMartin preschool trial, MacFarlane described herself as a psychotherapist but lacked any professional licenses.